Periwinkles & Bluebonnets Facilitator - Maya Leptuch, M.A.

 Bedarra Pope earned her B.F.A. in Art Education from the University of North Texas in 2010.
 She continued her education studying art and Spanish in Spain and Mexico, and has enjoyed sharing these passions with her students.
 Bedarra has over a decade of experience working in Montessori classrooms, and has organized and facilitated numerous art camps and summer workshops for children of various ages.
 At home, Bedarra enjoys caring for her farm animals and preparing epic feasts for friends and family.
 She started teaching art and Spanish at Koan School in 2015.
 Bedarra also coordinates our Extended School Day program.

-Roles: Art Teacher, Elementary Spanish Teacher, After School Coordinator
+Roles: Art Teacher, Spanish Teacher, Extended School Day Program Coordinator

 Brenda Guerrero received a B.S. in Behavior Analysis and a B.A. in Psychology in 2013 from the University of North Texas.
 She is currently a Master’s degree candidate in the Department of Behavior Analysis at UNT.
 Her academic career has provided her with diverse experiences in helping people learn.
 She has experience in behavioral interventions with children with autism and adults with developmental disabilities.
 She has experience as a teaching assistant helping college students learn concepts about applied behavior analysis.
 She has also worked as a mentor at the Office of Outreach at the University of North Texas where she helped high school students apply for college, scholarships, and financial aid.
 She also has years of experience in caring for children ages 4 months to 12 years old.
 Brenda is currently working on her Master’s thesis related to second language acquisition.
 When she’s not busy with school work, she enjoys spending time with family and friends, hiking with her dog, and watching anime.
 Brenda joined Koan School in 2016.

 Ryan Bugg is from a small northern Nevada town in the shadows of the Sierra Nevada mountains.
 He studied secondary education at the University of Nevada, Reno.
 He taught middle school science and English at a bilingual school in Taiwan before returning to the states to serve in a range of teaching positions at both rural and urban public high schools in Nevada.
 His passion for education led him to take graduate courses in behavior analysis, and, ultimately, to seek out student-focused alternatives to mainstream education.
-When he is not teaching, you can find Ryan traveling with his partner, hanging out with his dog, finding a mountain to climb, or curled up somewhere with a book.
-He is new to Koan School this year.
+He is currently a graduate student at UNT in the Department of Behavior Analysis.
+When he is not teaching or learning, you can find Ryan traveling with his partner, hanging out with his dog, finding a mountain to climb, or curled up somewhere with a book.
+He joined Koan School in 2018.

-Ashlee Reese came to us this year from Naples, Florida.
+Ashlee Reese came to us last year from Naples, Florida.
 She has a bachelor's degree in Psychology from the University of South Florida and is now a first-year graduate student at University of North Texas in the M. S. Behavior Analysis program.
 She has worked with young children with autism in a university lab setting.
 She has served as a mentor to at-risk youth that had been released from detention centers, as well youth that lived in foster homes.
 She helped students earn their GEDs, learn skills to find employment, and find volunteer opportunities.
 She has also been a university Teaching Assistant for an Applied Behavior Analysis course.
 Ashlee has also served as an executive board member to the National Council of Negro Women.
-She is happy to be at Koan and is excited for this year!
+She joined Koan School in 2018.

 Director - Heather Barahona, M.S.

 Heather Barahona is the Director and Co-Founder of Koan School.
-She has worked in the fields of education and autism intervention for over fifteen years, with individuals as young as one year old through college-aged students.
+She has worked in the fields of education and autism intervention for over fifteen years, with individuals as young as 12 months old through Ph.D. students.
 She was previously the Executive Director of the Texas Association for Behavior Analysis, an organization with over 1,300 members that serves practitioners and students of behavior analysis in and around Texas.
-Heather holds a Master’s Degree in Behavior Analysis, and is a Ph.D. candidate at the University of North Texas, where she received the William A. Luker award in 2010 in recognition of exceptional leadership, service, and dedication to improving the quality of life for the community.
+Heather holds a Master’s Degree in Behavior Analysis, and is a Ph.D. student in the College of Education at University of North Texas, where she received the William A. Luker award in 2010 in recognition of exceptional leadership, service, and dedication to improving the quality of life for the community.
 Outside of school and work, Heather enjoys spending time with her teenage daughters and reading science fiction and fantasy novels.